PredictiveEcology/LandR-modules/README.md

 # LandR-modules

-Module repository and discussion forum for Landscape Simulation Models using SpaDES/LandR.
+This is a general repository as a forum for discussion related to using SpaDES/LandR modules.

+Please feel free to "Create a New Issue" for discussions, questions, bugs, difficulties, etc.

+### Specific LandR module pages

 There may also be discussions happening on specific modules e.g.,

-### Specific LandR module pages

 - [LandR-Biomass_Core](https://github.com/PredictiveEcology/Biomass_Core)
 - [LandR-Biomass_Regeneration](https://github.com/PredictiveEcology/Biomass_Regeneration)